corona-warn-app/cwa-website/science/2022-11-23-science-blog-6/index.md

 For a red warning, the dependency is only about half as strong as in the case of a lower risk without risk exposure.
 The reason for this is probably that about half of the population actively uses the CWA, and the risk of contracting the disease (undetected by the CWA) from a person who does not use the CWA increases with increasing incidence.
 It can be assumed that with more numerous use of the CWA, this dependence of the positivity rate on incidence would be further reduced.
 As mentioned above, if the rate of utilisation were even higher, the uncertainty in the assessment of risk exposures would be reduced even more.

 The positivity rate at lower risk without a risk exposure is greater with increasing incidence than the positivity rate at increased risk.
 This is due on the one hand to the fact that the dependence on incidence is twice as high here, and on the other hand to the fact that there is presumably a strong pre-selection here through rapid antigen tests (performed officially or at home).
-Only if this was positive was it carried out.
+Only if this was positive was a PCR test carried out.
 Further studies are needed to understand these relationships more thoroughly.
 For example, an event-related user survey could be used to ascertain the extent of preselection.
 An agent-based simulation that models different individual behaviours could also provide possible explanations.

 ## 6 Differences between urban and rural districts